 Why we need pequeña cantidad (a little bit) of Spanish

-We all need to know a little Spanish to get by, whether we are heading to Barcelona, Mexico or another Spanish-speaking country.
-Mexico is the largest Spanish-speaking country in the world, ahead of the United States, according to the Spain-based nonprofit Instituto Cervantes.
-If you took Spanish in college, you can likely conjure up such arcane phrases as Juan y Maria van a la playa (Translation: Juan and Maria are going to the beach), but how often do these phrases really come up in casual conversation?
-Knowing these eight basic phrases and expressions will help you navigate the real world.
+We all need to know a few common Spanish phrases to get by, whether it’s to prepare for a trip to Barcelona, Bogotá or the Mayan Riviera (particularly the latter, as Mexico boasts the world’s largest population of native Spanish-speakers).
+If you took Spanish in school, you can likely conjure up such arcane phrases as Juan y Maria van a la playa (Translation: Juan and Maria are going to the beach), but how often will that one actually come up in casual conversation?
+Knowing these common Spanish phrases and expressions will help you navigate the real world!

 Where is the bathroom?